laoazhang/laoazhang.github.io/README.md

-Articles on girliemac.com are in Markdown.
+Articles on laoazhang.cn are in Markdown.
 [Jekyll][jekyll] is used to generate the static HTML for the site, and the output is generated into a `_site` folder and served from Github pages.

 ## Prereqs and installation requirements